Ursula Richter (intelligence agent): Reunification

 The reunification process came into effect, formally for most purposes, in October 1990.
 The Federal Court resumed its investigations.
 Reißmann was willing to testify about her activities as an intelligence agent, disclosing most of what she knew, and on 12 November 1990 the prosecuting authorities withdrew the arrest warrant against her.
 After two and a half years of further investigation and testimonies from those involved, the case against her was dropped on 12 March 1993.
 The public Public Prosecutor issued a statement to the effect that pursuing the matter further would not be in the public interest.
 Reißmann had indeed passed a large amount of material to the East German Ministry for State Security during the years up to 1980.
 However, after she underwent a leg amputation in that year her espionage activity had been greatly diminished and it seemed that the East Germans had treated her as a "social case".
 As an unconvicted suspect she had been living, since 1989, on a monthly income of just 990 Marks.
 At the time of her disappearance in 1985 she had built up a balance of 72,000 Marks in her account with the Bonn "Sparkasse" (literally: "savings bank"), which was presumed to represent payment for her espionage activity.
 This had been forfeited to the West German government.
 The defendant was required to contribute 67,138 Marks to the accumulated costs of her own trial, which the court agreed could be paid back in monthly installments of Marks.
 After 1999 the outstanding balance was written off.

 Erika Reißmann died at Köpenick in 2002.
-Some of the details included in this summary have emerged only after her death, as a result of continuing research in the Stasi archives.
+Some of the details of her life have emerged only after her death, as a result of continuing research in the Stasi archives.